-Below you can see the most relevant aspects of each phase of the evaluation of the reputation:
+Below you can see the most relevant aspects of each phase of the evaluation:

 - Monitoring and Filtering: an ad hoc tool was used to extract data from Twitter’s servers.
 The first filtering was done with Excel, eliminating duplicate conversations and retweets.

-- Analysis and filtering: we used a tool by company MeaningCloud.
-It consists of an add-in integrated into Microsoft Excel that offers capabilities to perform sentiment analysis and text classification, among others.
+- Analysis and filtering: We used a tool by the company MeaningCloud.
+It consists of an add-in integrated into Microsoft Excel that can offer perform sentiment analysis and text classification, among other tasks.

 First, sentiment analysis was carried out.
-This analysis outputs five polarities: Positive plus (P+), Positive (P), Neutral (NEU), Negative (N) and Negative plus (N+).
+This analysis is measured in five polarities: Positive plus (P+), Positive (P), Neutral (NEU), Negative (N) and Negative plus (N+).
 Five polarities instead of three, as discussed in the first part of this post, give more detail about the sentiment that underlies a message.
-Those messages that did not have a polarity assigned were removed.
-The results of all messages obtained with their respective polarities are the following:
+Messages with not polarity assigned were removed.
+The results of all the messages obtained with their respective polarities are below:

 These graphs show that in both scenarios there are more conversations with negative polarity (E1: (77.41+15.41)% = 92.52%, E2: (17.97+50.38)% = 68.36%), which means that both the shooting at the music festival and criminality in the Riviera Maya are perceived with great concern.

 Then, text classification was performed.
 For this purpose, MeaningCloud’s Social Media model was used first to classify texts coming from social media.
-The categories identified enabled to have a first insight of the types of conversations that emerged in both scenarios.
-However, for specific conversations as the ones of the scenarios 1 and 2, MeaningCloud gives the possibility of building in an easy way (without programming) a custom model with user-defined categories, taking as classification criteria the texts, phrases, and words that appear in the extracted data.
+The categories identified allowed us to gain insight on the types of conversations that arose in both scenarios.
+However, for conversations as specific as the ones in scenarios 1 and 2, MeaningCloud allows you to easily build (without programming) a custom model with user-defined categories, taking the texts, phrases, and words that appear in the extracted data as criteria for classification.

-For the case of the assessment of the online reputation, this functionality is appropriate to define categories that classify texts that deal with the causes or effects of the treated problem.
-In this sense, I defined the following categories to give shape to the model related to this specific problem using as reference the categories obtained previously with the Social Media model:
+For assessing online reputation, this function defines categories to classify texts that deal with the causes or effects of the problem.
+To this end, I defined the following categories to give shape to the model related to this specific problem using the categories obtained previously with the Social Media model as reference:

 - Cause categories: crime and insecurity (CIc) / politics, police, and justice (PPJc).